The change-making problem for six coin values and beyond: Orderly coin systems with coin values

 An optimal solution for $v$ has at most one even-indexed coin $f_j$ where $2\leq j < 2r+1$, because if there were two such coins $f_i$ and $f_j$, then they could be replaced with a single coin (either $f_{i+j-1}$ or $f_{r+(i+j)/2}$, see Equation~\ref{small}), which contradicts the optimality of the solution.

-If an optimal solution for $v$ contains an even indexed coin $f_j$ where $3<j < 2r+1$, then by combining that coin with any other coin in the solution, we can trade the coin $f_j$ and the other coin $f_i$ for $f_2$ and a larger indexed coin (see Equations~\ref{small} and~\ref{big}).
-Therefore, without loss of generality, the optimal solution for $v$ either has no even-indexed coins $f_j$ where $2\leq j< 2r+1$ or else contains only $f_2$.
+If an optimal solution for $v$ contains an even indexed coin $f_j$ where $3<j < 2r+1$, then we can trade the coins $f_j$ and any other coin $f_i$ in the optimal solution for $f_2$ and a larger indexed coin (see Equations~\ref{small} and~\ref{big}).
+Therefore, without loss of generality, the optimal solution for $v$ has no even-indexed coins $f_j$ where $3< j< 2r+1$.

-Next, if an optimal solution contains two coins $f_i$ and $f_j$ where $i$ and $j$ are odd and $3< i,j\leq 2r+1$, then we can trade them in for $f_3$ and another coin $f_r$ (again, see Equations~\ref{small} and~\ref{big}).
+Next, if an optimal solution for $v$ contains two coins $f_i$ and $f_j$ where $i$ and $j$ are odd and $3< i,j\leq 2r+1$, then we can trade them in for $f_3$ and another coin $f_r$ (again, see Equation~\ref{small}).
 Therefore without loss of generality, the optimal solution has at most one coin $f_i$ with odd index $3<i\leq 2r+1$.